romqrq/Pawer/README.md

 ### Register Page

 - This page allows users to create records in the database.
-- Staff members are allowed to create 4 types of user acounts:
+- Staff members are allowed to create 4 types of user accounts:
   - Dogs
   - Users
   - Services